 In the event that a locality shall desire to contract with an authority under this subdivision, such governing body shall adopt a resolution stating in brief and general terms the substance of the proposed contract for park services and requesting the circuit court for the locality to order an election upon the question of entering into such contract.
-A copy of such resolution, certified by the clerk of the governing body, shall be filed with the judge of the circuit court who shall thereupon enter an order in accordance with § 24.2-681 et seq.
-Notice of such election entered and paid for by the locality shall be published at least 10 days before the election in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) once in a newspaper of general circulation in the locality at least ten days before the election, including such newspaper's online publication, if any, (ii) on any website of the locality, (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day, or (iv) using any automated voice or text alert systems used by the locality.
+A copy of such resolution, certified by the clerk of the governing body, shall be filed with the judge of the circuit court who shall thereupon enter an order in accordance with Article 5 (§ 24.2-681 et seq.) of Chapter 6 of Title 24.2.
+Notice of such election entered and paid for by the locality shall be published at least 10 days before the election in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) once in a newspaper of general circulation in the locality at least ten days before the election, including such newspaper's online publication, if any; (ii) on any website of the locality; (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day; (iv) using any automated voice or text alert systems used by the locality; or (v) posting at the local public library established pursuant to § 42.1-33, if any.
 In addition, any resident of the locality annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually agreed upon by the locality and such individual.
 The request shall include the resident's name, address, zip code, daytime telephone number, and electronic mail address, if available.

-The question to be submitted to the voters for determination shall include the names of the locality and the authority between whom the contract is proposed and the nature, duration and cost of such contract.
+The question to be submitted to the voters for determination shall include the names of the locality and the authority between whom the contract is proposed and the nature, duration and cost of such

+1289 contract.